Historic Marbold Farmstead

 Finished Renovation

-The Marbold Farmstead has undergone many changes in over 100 years.
+The Marbold Farmstead has undergone many changes since it was originally built in 1850.

-Three stages of the home at the Marbold Farmstead are shown below.
+Stages of the home's condition are shown below.

 Picture